Onboarding and Succession Overview

 Much, much more

 In addition to these benefits, customers appreciate the ability to tightly integrate Bitwarden into their existing systems.
-Bitwarden offers a robust public API and a fully-featured command line interface (CLI) for further integration into existing Organization workflows.
+Bitwarden offers a robust public API and a fully-featured command line interface (CLI) for further integration into existing organization workflows.

 In keeping with the Bitwarden approach to offer password management anywhere and everywhere, Bitwarden provides an option

 to self-host to address an even wider range of use cases for Enterprises.
 There are many reasons for a company to choose to self-host.
-Specifically when it comes to onboarding, offboarding, and enhanced features, here are some of the reasons companies choose to do so:
+Specifically when it comes to onboarding, succession, and enhanced features, here are some of the reasons companies choose to do so:

-Network access control: Organization Owners can determine which network access employees must use to access their Bitwarden server.
+Network access control: Organization owners can determine which network access employees must use to access their Bitwarden server.

 Advanced proxy settings: Administrators can choose to enable or disable certain types of devices from accessing the Bitwarden Server.

 Use an existing database cluster: Connect to an existing Microsoft SQL Server database.
 Additional databases will be supported in the future.